Einstein Equations from Gap

 | Mean coherence of the spatial sector | (high coherence) |

-The relation means that gravity is weaker the larger the Gap mode mass and the higher the coherence of the spatial sector.
+The relation means that gravity is stronger the larger the Gap-mode scale and the lower the coherence of the spatial sector.
 In the limit of full decoherence () the gravitational constant formally diverges — effective "enhancement of gravity" near singularities.

 3.3 Consistency of the Two Definitions of [T]